-To be eligible to receive these enhanced mental health and substance abuse benefits you must obtain a treatment plan and follow all of the authorization processes.
-These include obtaining Plan certification for:
+To be eligible to receive these enhanced mental health and substance abuse benefits you must obtain a treatment plan and follow all of the following network authorization processes:

-- The medical necessity of your admission to a hospital or other covered facility prior to admission.
+- The medical necessity of your admission to a hospital or other covered facility must be preauthorized prior to admission.
 Emergency admissions must be reported within two business days following the day of admission even if you have been discharged.
-Otherwise, the benefits payable will be reduced by \$500. - Outpatient treatment beyond 10 visits per person, per calendar year, and day or after care treatment (partial hospitalization).
+Otherwise, the benefits payable will be reduced by \$500. - Prior authorization is required for outpatient treatment beyond 10 visits per person, per calendar year, and day or after care treatment (partial hospitalization).
 If preauthorization is not obtained, we will reduce our Plan allowance by 20%.